Prediction and control of slip-free rotation states in sphere assemblies

-where the indexes $1$ to $N$ are given to the spheres in consecutive order around the loop.
-The set of $c_{ij}$'s has $N-R$ degrees of freedom, where $R$ is the rank of the $3 \times N$ matrix $\left(\vec{x}_{12} \ \vec{x}_{23} \ \cdots \ \vec{x}_{N1} \right)$. $R$ is equal to the number of linear independent columns of the matrix and is either two, in case all the centers of the spheres are coplanar, or three otherwise.
-Given \mbox{$N\geq4$ and $R\leq3$}, the only loop that has \mbox{$N-R=1$} and therefore is a 4DOF bearing, is a loop of size \mbox{$N=4$} where the centers of the spheres are not coplanar (\mbox{$R=3$}) as the one shown in Fig.\ \ref{fig:pair_chain_loop}, which we denote as \textit{non-coplanar-4} loop.
-In that case the $c_{ij}$'s are enforced to be equal to one single parameter $c$.
-Starting from the pair of spheres as the simplest 4DOF bearing, every other 4DOF bearing including the \textit{non-coplanar-4} loop can be iteratively constructed given the following two minimal conditions of connecting assuming the final bearing is bichromatic.
-Either connect two 4DOF bearings by establishing two contacts involving two spheres of each bearing such that the centers of the four spheres involved are not coplanar.
-Or connect a single sphere via two contacts to a 4DOF bearing.
-These ways of connecting ensure that the $c_{ij}$'s of all contacts are enforced to be equal to a single $c$.
-The bearing states of 4DOF bearings can be uniquely described by
+For a bipartite loop with an even number of spheres $N\geq4$, the $c_{ij}$'s of the contacts are not independent and have $N-2$ DOFs in case all the centers of the spheres are coplanar, and $N-3$ otherwise (details in appendix \ref{appendix:DOFScijs}).
+Therefore, the only loop that is a 4DOF assembly is a loop of four spheres whose centers are not coplanar (see e.g.\ Fig.\ \ref{fig:pair_chain_loop}(b)), which we denote as a \textit{noncoplanar-4} loop, where all $c_{ij}$'s have to be equal to a single parameter $c$.
+Starting with a pair of spheres, every other 4DOF assembly can be constructed by iterative extension in the following ways, as long as the assembly is bipartite.
+Either connect two 4DOF assemblies by establishing two contacts involving two spheres of each assembly such that the centers of the four spheres involved are not coplanar.
+Or connect a single sphere via two contacts to a 4DOF assembly such that the centers of the involved spheres are not collinear.
+With these options as minimal requirements, one can even form the space-filling assembly presented in Ref.\ \cite{Baram2004}.
+Both ways of extension ensure that the $c_{ij}$'s of all contacts are equal to a single $c$ (details in the appendix \ref{appendix:Ensurecijs} and \ref{appendix:DescriptionState}), such that given Eq.\ (\ref{eq:cij}), the slip-free states of 4DOF assemblies can be uniquely described by